The Manchester Model Railway Society

 Ground Floor & Monthly Meetings

-We have a monthly meeting which is held at 7.30pm on the second Friday or 2.30pm on the second Saturday of the month (see home page – forthcoming events).
+We normally have a monthly meeting which are held at 7.30pm on the second Friday or 2.30pm on the second Saturday of the month (see home page – forthcoming events).
 We have a varied programme of illustrated talks, demonstrations of modelling techniques and film shows geared towards the interests of railway modellers and enthusiasts.

 Upstairs